PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Family mixing

 \section{Family mixing}

 In the previous section, lepton mass spectrum was determined analytically considering the observed physical masses hierarchy.
-Nevertheless, the Yukawa couplings must also ensure the PMNS matrix which is not a trivial task despite the number of parameters.
-There have been some works on fermion mass structures in order to determine the cases in which masses can be reproduced \cite{3}\cite{4} or when the CKM and PMNS can \cite{CKMcan} \cite{PMNScan}.
-In the present work, the problem of massless tree-level particles is overcome thanks to radiative corrections induced by the $\sigma$ and $\sigma'$ scalars and fermions, these correction terms must be considered for an appropriate reproduction.
+Nevertheless, Yukawa couplings must also ensure the PMNS matrix.
+There have been some works on fermion mass structures in order to determine the cases in which masses can be reproduced \cite{neutrinoTex}, \cite{MTex} as well as CKM and PMNS matrices \cite{CKMcan}, \cite{PMNScan}.
+In the present work, the problem of massless tree-level particles is overcome thanks to radiative corrections induced by the $\sigma$ and $\sigma'$ scalars and exotic fermions which must also be considered for an appropriate reproduction.